redshadowz/GroupFinder/README.md

 # GroupFinder
 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).

 Update 4/15/2025: I made a major overhaul.
 If your addon is throwing errors, you might have to delete your GroupFinder WTF settings.
 A lot of things I can't test thoroughly.
 So if you have any problems, please let me know.
+I made major changes to the "Log" frame.
+Turning it into a quasi-chat window with message history.
+It can now show logs based on the type of message(checkboxes at top).
+I also added an exitbox to send messages to world directly.
+And you can now "hide" the main frame and make the log frame click-through.
+Turning it into a quasi-toggleable chat window.

 The goal of this addon was to find groups without needing to sift through endless chat spam.
 I tried to make this addon as intuitive as possible, but it's probably pretty intimidating at first glance.
 Lots of checkboxes.
 Lots of edit boxes.
 Lots of dropdowns.
 I put as much as possible on the front page because the original CallToArms addon had too many pages to flip through and too many useless features.